Venka2Sriram/My-First-Java-Program/README.md

 # My-First-Java-Program

-Hey People, This is Venkat, Today i just write my veryfirst Java Program This is Insane <3
+Hey People, This is Venkat, Today i just write my very first JAVA Program

+This is Insane <3

 Can't wait to create more projects on JAVA

 Stay Tuned.